Soteriology

 Necessity of the Church for Salvation

-The Catholic principle “Extra Ecclesiam Nulla Salus” (Outside the Church No Salvation) requires careful understanding:
+“Extra Ecclesiam Nulla Salus” (Outside the Church No Salvation) expresses a fundamental truth that requires nuanced interpretation to avoid both indifferentism and rigorism.

 What This Means